OWLcracker/big-data/README.md

 ### Data

-The dataset which was used for the analysis of this project contains all events from the GDELT 2.0 Event Database from July 2015 until December 2023 totalling in 102 months or 8.5 years worth of event data.
+The dataset which was used for the analysis of this project contains all events from the GDELT 2.0-Event Database from July 2015 until December 2023 totaling in 102 months or 8.5 years worth of event data.
 As the events in the dataset date back to the 19th of February in 2015, almost the complete dataset was included in the analysis.
-Events that were recorded before February 2015 can be obtained from the GDELT 1.0 Event Database, which dates back to 1979.
+Events recorded before February 2015 can be obtained from the GDELT 1.0 Event Database, which dates back to 1979.
 Because of the GDELT 2.0 dataset's size and the limited resources available for the analysis, the GDELT 1.0 dataset was not included in this project.
-In the following sections, mentions of a "complete" or "total" dataset refere to the 8.5 years worth of event data utilized in the analysis.
+In the following sections, mentions of a "complete" or "total" dataset refer to the 8.5 years worth of event data utilized in the analysis.

 The GDELT 2.0 dataset is provided in CSV files and is generated and uploaded every 15 minutes.
 For use in the project,